awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 **To apply the extension pack when applying the converted code**

 1. Specify the Amazon S3 bucket in your AWS service profile\.
 Use this step only when you convert OLAP databases or ETL scripts\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

    Make sure that your Amazon S3 bucket policy includes the following permissions: